BUILD REGISTER · SAN DIEGO, CA

 DealFinder2026 · REAL ESTATE INTEL

-Pre-MLS lead intelligence for San Diego real-estate wholesaling: fragmented distress signals unified into explainable lead scoring.
-Full MVP in 7 days; paused unlaunched.
-CARRIED FORWARDCompliance shaping scope at design time — a fair-housing review removed an entire signal class before any code existed — and the checkpoint-and-circuit-breaker pattern for fragile, county-scale scrapers.
+Pre-MLS lead scoring for San Diego real-estate wholesalers: distress signals from 11 sources, scored so an operator can see why a lead ranks where it does.
+A fair-housing review cut a whole signal class before any code shipped.
+Full MVP in 7 days, then paused unlaunched.
+CARRIED FORWARDCompliance shaping scope at design time: a fair-housing review removed an entire signal class before any code existed.
+And the checkpoint-and-circuit-breaker pattern for fragile, county-scale scrapers.

 PAUSED